-Not too long ago, Brady St. was in the doldrums.
-The corner of Brady and Farwell was desolate and much of the street was run down.
-The Polish had given way to the Italians who gave way to the hippies and only the die-hards remained from those groups.
+Not too long ago, Brady Street was in the doldrums.
+The corner of Brady Street and Farwell Avenue was desolate and much of the street was run down.
+The Polish had given way to the Italians who gave way to the hippies, and only the diehards remained from those groups.

-But over the last decade, things have gone mega, with dozens of buildings being refurbished, the street getting a new look, new neighbors appearing and great shops, restaurants and other businesses taking root.
+But over the last decade, things have gone mega, with dozens of buildings refurbished, the street getting a new look, young professionals moving in and great shops, restaurants and other businesses taking root.

 Among them have been some wonderful taverns where you can meet old friends, make new friends, hear live music, listen to a DJ or sit alone and ponder the world.
-Brady Street as an entertainment destination is back and better than ever.
-Join us as we take a stroll along Brady St., paying particular attention to its watering holes.
+The neighborhood as an entertainment destination is back and better than ever.
+Join us as we take a stroll along Brady Street, paying particular attention to its watering holes.

 1686 N. Van Buren St., (414) 347-4144